2023 Best Value Industrial Production Technology Bachelor's Degree Schools in Missouri

 Best Missouri Schools for Affordable Quality for a Bachelor's in Industrial Production Technology

 Our analysis found University of Central Missouri to be the best value school for industrial production technology students who want to pursue a bachelor’s degree in Missouri.
-UCM is a large public school located in the town of Warrensburg.
+UCM is a large public school located in the distant town of Warrensburg.

 The average tuition and fees for an in-state undergraduate at Southeast Missouri State University are $9,015 a year.
 After completing their Bachelor's Degree, industrial production tech graduates from Southeast Missouri State University carry an average student debtload of $24,196.